 The formula =SUM(A1:A2), returns 101 instead of 201 because the conversion does not occur in a range, only for single scalar values.
-Here, '1e2 is treated as string which has value 0 for the SUM function.
+Here, '1e2 is treated as string which is ignored for the SUM function.

 =SUM("1E2";1) returns #VALUE! because SUM() and some others that iterate over number sequences explicitly check the argument type.